 Baby D’shawn

-Who’s Dshawn Sua
+Dshawn Sua

-My name is D’shawn Aaron Sua.
-I was born in San Bernardino, raised in San Diego, and later returned to the Inland Empire in my early teens.
-As a child, I was naturally reserved, but I was endlessly curious—drawn to nature, school, music, cinema, and pop culture.
-I also loved athletics, once playing for Camp Pendleton’s youth basketball team and later trying out successfully for multiple school sports and dance programs.
+As a child, I was naturally reserved, but deeply curious.
+I found inspiration in nature, school, music, cinema, and pop culture.
+I was also active in athletics, playing for Camp Pendleton’s youth basketball team and later participating in school sports and dance programs.
+Still, it was through the arts that I found my voice.

 Life doesnt get easier or more forgiving. we get stronger and more resilient